 8. Malware injection

-These are malicious scripts or code that enable attackers to eavesdrop, steal data and compromise the integrity of sensitive information.
+These are malicious scripts or codes that enable attackers to eavesdrop, steal data and compromise the integrity of sensitive information.

 9. Data loss